TinkerBoard/gpio_lib_c/README.md

 It will build specific project you define in build. the default folder are `gpio`, `example`,... if you create new c file, you need to modify Makefile to compile it.

-If you want to build it by gcc directly, you need to add flag `-DASUS_TINKER`.
+If you want to build it by gcc directly, you need to add flag `-DTINKER_BOARD`.

 # Usage
  `gpio readall`